Credible

 USDA loans

 Loans guaranteed by the USDA charge a guarantee fee, which is similar to mortgage insurance, but they let buyers with low or moderate income buy with no money down.
-The home must be your primary residence and located in an eligible area.
+The home must be your primary residence and be located in an eligible area.

 The loans are termed “rural development” loans.
 However, eligible areas include many suburbs.